 On June 18, 2015, the Company entered into a genomic and proteomic sequencing agreement with NantKwest, Inc. ("NantKwest"), a company that is controlled by NantOmics' Chairman and CEO.
 The Company is entitled to receive from NantKwest a fixed, per-sample fee, determined based on the type of services being provided.
 The Company invoices NantKwest on a monthly basis for services performed in the preceding month and invoices are payable within 30 days of receipt.
 The agreement has an initial term of five years and renews automatically for successive one year periods, unless terminated earlier.
-For the years ended December 31, 2016 and 2015, the Company recognized related party revenue of \$238 and \$0, respectively, under this arrangement in the consolidated and combined statements of operations and comprehensive loss.
-No receivables were outstanding from NantKwest as of December 31, 2016 and 2015.
+For the years ended December 31, 2017 and 2016, the Company recognized related party revenue of \$113 and \$238, respectively, under this arrangement in the consolidated and combined statements of operations and comprehensive loss.
+The Company had \$100 and \$0 of outstanding related party accounts receivable as of December 31, 2017 and 2016 related to the sequencing services agreement.